caninja/i3wm-mcp/README.md

 }
 ```

-4. **Restart Claude Desktop** and start using natural language to control i3!
+4. **Restart Claude** and start using natural language to control i3!

 ### Verification